hylang/hy/docs/language/api.rst

 takes at least two parameters: the *data structure* and the *index* or *key* of the item.
 It will then return the corresponding value from the dictionary or the list.
-If multiple *index* or *key* values are provided, they are used to access single element in a nested structure.
+If multiple *index* or *key* values are provided, they are used to access successive elements in a nested structure.
 Example usage:

 .. code-block:: clj